-Summary terms of reference, roles and responsibilities: Summary of responsibilities: Murad Ali Murad • The Board appoints not less than three members for a one Assess, evaluate and advise year term.
-The Chairman is an Independent Director and the to the Board of Directors on Chairman (Independent) majority of members should also be independent. all matters associated with Dr Nayef Falah Al Hajraf nominations and remunerations • The Chairman and the Deputy Chairman must be elected Member until August 2014 of the Directors and the by members of the Committee in its first meeting after the (Non-Independent) Executive Management.
-Also, appointment of the members. to ensure that the Bank adopts Sh Khalifa bin Duaij Al Khalifa • Minimum number of meetings required each year: 2 (actual and enhances sound corporate Member (Independent) meetings in 2014: 4). governance practices, which are • Quorum shall be more than half of the members and must consistent with the Corporate include the Chairman or the Deputy Chairman.
-Attendance Governance Code of the by proxies is not permitted.
-Kingdom of Bahrain and the regulatory requirements and • The Chairman or Deputy Chairman shall be available at the also reflect the best market Annual General Meeting to answer questions relating to the practices in corporate Committee's functions. governance, and makes • The Committee conducts an annual self-assessment recommendations to the of the performance of the Committee/members and reports Board as appropriate. conclusions and recommendations to the Board.
+Summary terms of reference, roles and responsibilities

+- The Board appoints not less than 3 members for a 1-year term.
+The Chairman is an Independent Director and the majority of members should also be independent. - The Chairman and the Deputy Chairman must be elected by members of the Committee in its first meeting after the appointment of the members. - Minimum number of meetings required each year: 2 (actual meetings in 2015: 4). - Quorum shall be more than half of the members and must include the Chairman or the Deputy Chairman.
+Attendance by proxies is not permitted. - The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions. - The Committee conducts an annual self-assessment of the performance of the Committee/members, and reports conclusions and recommendations to the Board.